gagolews/genieclust/.devel/sphinx/weave/r.md

-Conclusion:
+## Outlier Detection with Deadwood

+TODO.....

-* If we are only interested in a specific partition, calling `genie()` directly will be slightly faster than referring to `cutree(gclust(...))`.
+If we are only interested in the partition of a specific cardinality, calling `genie()` directly will be slightly faster than referring to `cutree(gclust(...))`.

+## Remarks

-* **genieclust** also features partition similarity scores (such as the adjusted Rand index) that can be used as external cluster validity measures.
+**genieclust** also features partition similarity scores (such as the adjusted Rand index) and internal cluster validity measures (e.g., the Caliński-Harabasz index).

 For more details, refer to the package's {any}`documentation <../rapi>`.
-Also, see the Python examples regarding noise point detection, benchmarking, timing, etc.

-*To learn more about R, check out Marek's open-access textbook* [Deep R Programming](https://deepr.gagolewski.com/) {cite}`deepr`.
+To learn more about R, check out Marek's open-access textbook [Deep R Programming](https://deepr.gagolewski.com/) {cite}`deepr`.